-5. The Working Party may wish to modify or reconfirm the following rules concerning the agenda for the last session of an amendment period adopted at its sixty-fourth session (see TRANS/WP.15/153):
+7. Based on this decision, the Working Party may wish to adopt the following revised rules concerning the agenda for the last session of an amendment period in place of the rules adopted at its sixty-fourth session (TRANS/WP.15/153).